 Advantages of Bandwidth Monitoring with Intermapper

-Using software like Intermapper to monitor your network bandwidth allows you to better plan and optimize your network for peak performance, something that your users will applaud.
+Using software like Intermapper for network bandwidth monitoring allows you to better plan and optimize your network for peak performance, something that your users will applaud.
 After all, when you configure your network to support the correct amount of bandwidth, connectivity and speed are improved, and users have a better, more optimal experience on your network.

 Intermapper can also help avoid performance bottlenecks, connectivity issues, and even usage trends by visually showing which devices are over-utilizing the bandwidth.
 Most importantly it can show you the actual bandwidth utilization load, which may help with streamlining costs associated with Telco uptick and the hardware used to support it.
 As an IT professional, Intermapper allows you to become the unsung hero: you can make better, more informed decisions on how to balance and improve network resources, and you can decide what future purchases are necessary to improve the performance of your network.